javier-lopez/javier.io/blog/en/_posts/2016-01-02-simple-mpc-web-interface.md

 Sometimes while listening music at my desk my niece (~8y/o) shows up and asks me to skip the current song, most of the times I do it instantly, however when I'm really busy I may delay some seconds, in those occasions she goes over my keyboard and press the `next` button by herself.
 Today morning was one of those days, so I though it shouldn't be too difficult to install a mpd client in its ipad and show her how to do it from her device.

-It turned to be more trouble some that I though, first, there are no free mpd clients on the ipad software store (or it's not available at my region, LATAM), and most [web clients](http://mpd.wikia.com/wiki/Clients) require a fair amount of dependencies and some work to get them running.
-So I decided to hack a simple web interface for `mpc`, based on Gwenn Englebienne previous work on [mplayer](http://www.gwenn.dk/mplayer-remote.html) and this is the result:
+It turned to be more trouble that I though, first, there are no free mpd clients on the ipad software store (or it's not available in my region, LATAM), and most [web clients](http://mpd.wikia.com/wiki/Clients) require a fair amount of dependencies and some work to get them running.
+I don't want yet another service to maintain, so I decided to hack a simple web interface for `mpc`, based on Gwenn Englebienne previous work on [mplayer](http://www.gwenn.dk/mplayer-remote.html) and this is the result:

 <pre class="sh_sh">
 $ wget https://raw.githubusercontent.com/chilicuil/learn/master/python/simple-mpc-remote
-$ python simple-mplayer-remote -p 8080
+$ python simple-mpc-remote -p 8080
 Started httpserver on port 8080
 </pre>

 **[![](/assets/img/simple-mpc-remote.png)](/assets/img/simple-mpc-remote.png)**

 `simple-mpc-remote` has no dependencies, other than python +2.7, mpc and mpd and it's really simple to install/use.
-Since it does little effort to sanitize input it could be dangerous, however since I trust my local network I'll leave like that for now.
+Since it does little effort to sanitize input it could be dangerous, however since I trust my local network I'll leave it like that for now.

 Happy skipping &#128523;